 Lost property: 0345 600 7245 (option 7)

-You can claim a refund on your ticket if your journey with Greater Anglia is delayed, this is possible as per the length of the delay:
+You can claim a refund on your Greater Anglia ticket if there are delays to your journey.
+Compensation is given according to the length of the delay, as follows:

 15 to 29 minutes - 25% of the cost of your single ticket or 12.5% of the cost of your return ticket